QueraTeam/django-nextjs/README.md

     )
     ```

-  - Otherwise, add the following to the beginning of `urls.py`:
+  - Otherwise (if serving under WSGI during development), add the following to the beginning of `urls.py`:

     ```python
     path("", include("django_nextjs.urls"))
     ```

+    **Warning:** If you are serving under ASGI, do NOT add this
+    to your `urls.py`.
+It may cause deadlocks.

 - **In Production:**